SankalpSTG/rabbit-mq-guide/basic/README.md

 # RabbitMQ Guide

-This is a demo repository for RabbitMQ which creates a basic setup to send messages between two clients
+This is a demo repository for RabbitMQ which creates a Queue based basic setup to send messages between two clients

 In this repository, there are two Nest.Js projects: client1 and client2